Islamic views on slavery: Contemporary

 By the 1950s–1960s, a majority of Muslims had accepted the abolition of slavery as religiously legitimate.
-By the end of the 20th century, all Muslim countries had made slavery illegal.
+Islam as a whole has never preached the freedom of all men "as a doctrine" up to the current day.
+However, by the end of the 20th century, all Muslim countries had made slavery illegal, and the vast majority of Muslim organizations and interpretations of sharia firmly condemn modern-day slavery.
 In 1926, the Muslim World Conference meeting in Mecca condemned slavery.
 Proceedings from an Organization of Islamic Conference meeting in 1980 upheld human freedom and rejected enslavement of prisoners.
 Most Muslim scholars consider slavery to be inconsistent with Quranic principles of justice.
 Bernard Freamon writes that there is consensus (ijma) among Muslim jurists that slavery has now become forbidden.
 However, certain contemporary clerics still consider slavery to be lawful, such Saleh Al-Fawzan of Saudi Arabia.

-Sayyid Qutb (1906-1966) wrote in Fi Zilal al-Quran (a tafsir) that slavery was adopted by Islam at a time it was practiced world-wide for a period of time "until the world devised a new code of practise during war other than enslavement."
+Sayyid Qutb (1906–1966) wrote in Fi Zilal al-Quran (a tafsir) that slavery was adopted by Islam at a time it was practiced world-wide for a period of time "until the world devised a new code of practise during war other than enslavement."
 Qutb's brother, Muhammad Qutb, contrasted sexual relations between Muslim slave-owners and their female slaves with what he saw as the widespread practice of pre-marital sex in Europe.

-Abul A'la Maududi (1903-1979) wrote: Islam has clearly and categorically forbidden the primitive practice of capturing a free man, to make him a slave or to sell him into slavery.
+Abul A'la Maududi (1903–1979) wrote: Islam has clearly and categorically forbidden the primitive practice of capturing a free man, to make him a slave or to sell him into slavery.
 On this point the clear and unequivocal words of Muhammad are as follows:"There are three categories of people against whom I shall myself be a plaintiff on the Day of Judgement.
 Of these three, one is he who enslaves a free man, then sells him and eats this money" (al-Bukhari and Ibn Majjah).
 The words of this Tradition of the Prophet are also general, they have not been qualified or made applicable to a particular nation, race, country or followers of a particular religion. ...
 After this the only form of slavery which was left in Islamic society was the prisoners of war, who were captured on the battlefield.
 These prisoners of war were retained by the Muslim Government until their government agreed to receive them back in exchange for Muslim soldiers captured by them ...